koutsomi/academic-homepage/content/author/admin/_index.md

 Engineering and Informatics](http://www.ceid.upatras.gr/) and a **research associate** at the [High Performance Information Systems Laboratory (HPCLab)](http://www.hpclab.ceid.upatras.gr) and the [Large-Scale Machine Learning and Cloud Data Engineering (ML@Cloud) Lab](http://mlcloud.wpnet.upatras.gr/mlcloud-profile/), [University of
 Patras](http://www.upatras.gr/).
-For 20 years, I have participated and led a variety of [R&D projects](#projects) with European, national and international funding, focusing on the application and promotion of ICT for the cultural and educational sector.
+For over 25 years, I have participated and led a variety of [R&D projects](#projects) with European, national and international funding, focusing on the application and promotion of ICT for the cultural and educational sector.
 I have received a diploma, an M.Sc. and a fellowship-awarded Ph.D. from the same department, specializing in knowledge management and discovery on the Web.